HectorVilas/minesweeper-old-prototype/README.md

 I'm pretty sure searching on internet for this exact problem would get me with the same or much better solution, but I'm still learning and I don't want to just search for the solution.
 Maybe some advanced array methods would be better, may change this snippet of code in the future.

 Another change I made in the code: Instead of choosing colors with a long switch-case, I just placed the colors' name in an array and used the index to define the color.

+**Note:** I tried to make a recursion function to reveal all the surrounding tiles not surrounded by any mines until finding one, but failed horribly (and got a stack overflow situation or revealed the entire board).
+Maybe I should make another function for this, or try again after modifying some code.

+## update 5
+I can't believe it, I made a recursive function, I finally made it!
+Some conditions here and there and here it is, the function to reveal all the surroundings tiles not surrounded by mines.
+It will reveal all the conected tiles until it finds a surrounded one and stop propagating from there.

+I've been all the day trying to make it, and it feels so simple now...
+This project was a really good idea to keep learning.
+I'm so happy right now, the satisfaction is immeasurable.